This page details the various denizens that reside in the Reef, far away from the Traveler's Light, as well as their direct allies.

 - Even Evil Has Loved Ones: A big Jerkass to be sure, he truly does love his sister.
 His reasons for committing all his atrocities in Forsaken is motivated by bringing her back to life.

-- Evil Is Petty: As evinced here.◊ According to the Lore in Forsaken, he hates Guardians and does everything in his power to torment them.
+- Evil Is Petty: As evidenced here.◊ According to the Lore in Forsaken, he hates Guardians and does everything in his power to torment them.
 His actions range from shooting them and sending them on doomed quests, to dunking their ghosts in "intolerably stinky selenophenol" and tricking them into dismantling powerful weapons.

-- Face Death with Dignity: Upon, being at Petra and The Young Wolf's mercy, he doesn't beg for his life and simply closes his eyes before they execute him.
+- Face Death with Dignity: Upon being at Petra and The Young Wolf's mercy, he doesn't beg for his life and simply closes his eyes before they execute him.

 - Fatal Flaw: His personal mindset straying too far from Mara's and by extension the Reefborn Awoken are what set up most of his downfall, having been manipulated by Riven through the Anthem Anatheme, a reality-altering power source fueled by wishes and unrealistic desires that the Awoken's lack of true desire makes them immune to.